Neuroesc/kwiktint/README.md

 6. You should now have spike sorted data
 7. When finished sorting, click 'save centers'
 8. Click yes to overwrite
+9. The kwiktint .cut files can be loaded for later analysis in place of regular .cut files.

 # Usage
 process files with default settings: